czagrzebski/ROS-AMR/research/ENCODER/encoder.md

 The Out A will be used for our state detection (via Hardware Interrupt) and Out B will be used for finding the direction.
 Out A/B will be connected as Digital inputs to the Arduino.
 Note: The image shown is a dedicated rotary switch and is not connected to a DC motor.
 However, a DC motor with a built-in encoder will have the Out A/B built-in to the motor I/O.

 In order to determine the speed, we need to calculate the RPM of our motor.
-This will then allow us to use the circumference of our wheel to calculate the speed at which our robot is travelling.
+This will then allow us to use the circumference of our wheel to convert angular to linear velocity.
 To calculate RPM, we use the following equation:

 $RPM = \frac{revolutions}{minute} \rightarrow \frac{pulses}{second} * \frac{60 \text{ seconds}}{1 \text{ minute}} * \frac{1 \text { revolution}}{\text{X Pulses}}$